Headwaters Highlights: Surveyors measure a thousand times, take no shortcuts

 |0

-This work, Headwaters Highlights: Surveyors measure a thousand times, take no shortcuts [Image 26 of 26], by Michel Sauret, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Headwaters Highlights: Surveyors measure a thousand times, take no shortcuts, by Michel Sauret, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT